Unpacking Coaching Webinar

 How to fill out the survey:

 - Recording viewers: The URL link for the survey will be displayed at the end of the webinar.
 You will need to type that URL into your internet browser to access the survey and certificate.
+Note: Type the URL exactly as you see it.
+URL is CASE SENSITIVE.

 Once you submit the survey, the certificate will appear.
 You can then save and/or print your certificate.